PBearson/Get-Started-With-ESP32-OTA/README.md

 The purpose of OTA is to update the firmware of an IoT device (such as ESP32) remotely and without user interaction.
 The ESP32 OTA mechanism supports HTTPS to securely transmit firmware over the network.
 The OTA mechanism can also check the security version of the firmware and compare it with the current version.
 Then the device may only load the new firmware if it the security version is newer than the current version — a feature known as "anti-rollback".

 We will see three examples.
-Aside from using different APIs, the major differences are that simple_ota_example does not do a version check, native_ota_example does a version check (but not anti-rollback, so older firmware versions can still be downloaded), and advanced_https_ota supports both version check and anti-rollback.
+Aside from using different APIs, the major differences are that simple_ota_example does not do a version check, native_ota_example does a version check (but not anti-rollback, so older firmware versions can still be downloaded), and advanced_https_ota supports both version check and anti-rollback. advanced_https_ota can also detect if the firmware has not been fully downloaded.

 ## Prepare the OTA Firmware Images